 “Divorce forces good people to make hard decisions during difficult times.
 During the 26 years that I have worked with families in divorce, I have learned that it is possible for most people to create a bright future during these difficult times.
 I have spent almost three decades working with divorcing families and studying the ways to help them make better decisions.” -Ron Ousky

-When I’m not at the office, I can be found managing the never-ending craziness created by my spunky, spirited, sassy 6-year-old daughter and 2-year-old son.
-Add in two aging, obstinate Labradors, a husband who owns his own small business while also coaching our daughter’s all-important youth softball team (Go Copper Team!), and a batch of wonderful in-laws who live down the street, my life is pretty full.
+When I’m not at the office, I can be found managing the never-ending craziness created by my spunky, spirited, sassy 7-year-old daughter and 3-year-old son.
+Add in two aging, obstinate Labradors, a husband who owns his own small business, and a batch of wonderful in-laws who live down the street, my life is pretty full.
 And I like it that way.

 I graduated from the University of Minnesota—Twin Cities with a degree in Family Social Science (think family psychology meets sociology) in 2007.
 After a brief stint in graduate school (to discover becoming a family therapist wasn’t the right fit for me), I obtained my post-baccalaureate certificate in Paralegal Studies.

 After doing the paralegal thing at OLO for many years, I decided it was time for law school.
 However, with an 18-month old at home at the time, traditional law school wasn’t going to cut it.
 So, I joined the inaugural group of law students in Mitchell Hamline School of Law’s Hybrid J.D.
 Program, the only ABA-approved hybrid (partially online, partially on-campus) law program in the country.
 I graduated, magna cum laude, from Mitchell Hamline in 2018.